Housing Lottery FAQ | 2021

 This page is to provide answers to some common questions the Housing Office receives during the Housing Lottery.
-Be sure to review the Housing Lottery webpages for more detailed information or stop by the Housing Office during office hours, or contact us to make an appointment for assistance.
+Be sure to review the Housing Lottery webpages for more detailed information or visit our virtual office hours.

 - What will the housing lottery process look like?